-From now, only the HDR version of your photos will be saved.
+From now, only the HDR versions of your photos will be saved.

 Clear your browser cache

-If you are used to surfing the internet via Safari or Chrome, beware that your phone may be storing caches and other data that you don’t need.
-And you may be surprised when you see how much space you can free if you clear your browser cache.
+If you often use your iPhone to browse the web in Safari or Chrome, keep in mind that your phone may be storing caches and other data that you don’t need.
+And you’d be be surprised how much space you can free up just by clearing your browser cache.

 Here’s how to clear Safari cache:

 Documents and data are cached files stored by individual apps.
-As these files take a lot of your iPhone storage space, it’s better to get rid of them.
+As these files take a lot of your iPhone storage, it’s better to get rid of them.

-Here’s what you should do to delete documents and data of specific apps:
+Here’s how you delete documents and data of specific apps:

-- Choose the app which data you want to remove.
+- Choose the app whose data you want to remove

-That’s how you can remove the cache of some apps from your device and reclaim more free space.
+That way you'll remove the cache of some apps from your device and reclaim space.

 Stop storing messages forever

 By default, your iPhone stores all the messages you send and receive … forever.
-This is convenient if you want to read your 2-years-old conversation, not so convenient if you need to free up some space on your device.
+This is convenient if you want to read your 2-years-old conversations, not so convenient when your iPhone storage starts filling up.

 To stop your phone from saving messages forever, follow these steps: